Animal Facility

 Alpacas have special antibodies which can be reduced to nanobodies.
 They have the potential to replace the most-used antibodies and to drastically reduce animal numbers in antibody production.

-Our starfish (Patiria miniata ), in contrast, are saltwater aquatics that are kept at 16 °C. So-called "living" stones covered with algae and bacteria create water vortices and enrich the basins.
+Our starfish (Patiria miniata) come from the Pacific Ocean and are therefore saltwater aquatics.
+So-called "living" stones covered with algae and bacteria create water vortices and enrich the basins.
+Stable group composition is also important for our starfish, which live with us for several years.

-Our jellyfish species Clytia hemisphaerica, whose keeping we have only recently established, also lives in salt water.
+Our jellyfish species Clytia hemisphaerica, which is native to the Mediterranean, also lives in salt water.
 As a particularly characteristic reproduction mechanism, the jellyfish derive from polyps, the early stage of development.
-When the polyps are large enough, a bubble-like formation develops on the side of the polyps– a mini jellyfish grows up and eventually detaches from the polyp.
+When the polyps are large enough, a bubble-like formation develops on the side of the polyps– a mini jellyfish grows up, which eventually detaches from the polyp and grows to a size of about 2 centimeters.

 For our aquatic animals it is important that the respective water corresponds to their domestic conditions in the best possible way.
 For the frogs these are the African ponds, for the starfish it is the sea water of the Pacific Ocean.
 Water quality (hardness, salt concentration, pH-value, and pollutants) are constantly controlled and kept or adjusted by targeted water replacement.